BarbeRousseLibre/hermessenger/README.md

 ## Bugs (I am aware of)

 1. When testing with an incorrectly formated e-mail address for sender, when the function ' reject_disposable_email_domain() ' is called, return an error about an undefined array key:
-> FastCGI sent in stderr: "PHP message: PHP Warning:  Undefined array key 1 in /path/to/the/document_root/hermessenger/src/functions.php on line 39" while reading response header from upstream, client: 192.168.1.44, server: mail-form.sandbox.local, request: "POST /checking_form.php HTTP/1.1", upstream: "fastcgi://unix:/run/php-fpm/php.8.2-fpm-lea_mail-form.sandbox.local.sock:", host: "mail-form.sandbox.local:8080", referrer: "http://mail-form.sandbox.local:8080///index.html"
+> FastCGI sent in stderr: "PHP message: PHP Warning:  Undefined array key 1 in /path/to/the/document_root/hermessenger/src/functions.php on line 39" while reading response header from upstream, client: 192.168.1.44, server: sandbox.local, request: "POST /checking_form.php HTTP/1.1", upstream: "fastcgi://unix:/run/php-fpm/sandbox.local.sock:", host: "sandbox.local:8080", referrer: "http://sandbox.local:8080///index.html"

 This is because this function is called before checking if the mailbox domains is listed as an untrusty domains.